 - Serious involvement with Anti-Social Behaviour which creates risk for other students and is impacting on education

-B) As well as meeting the LBTH SIP thresholds, young people who tend to benefit most from a place at SQC may relate to the following descriptions:
+B) As well as meeting the LBTH FAP thresholds, young people who tend to benefit most from a place at SQC may relate to the following descriptions:

 - Displays mild to severe social, emotional or mental health needs, manifesting in behaviours which can be addressed through relationship building and a person-centred, holistic approach.